serendeepia/playbook/_docs/4_1_agile_methodology.md

 ## Project tracking

-We use Github [issue tracking](https://guides.github.com/features/issues/) to define tasks and [projects boards](https://help.github.com/en/articles/about-project-boards).
+We use Github [issue tracking](https://guides.github.com/features/issues/) to define tasks and [projects boards](https://help.github.com/en/articles/about-project-boards) to track the status of the projects (and sprints).

 Our issues or tasks can have different labels depending on their nature:
 * `enhancement`: new feature or request